Legal aspects of file sharing

+File sharing is a method that allows users to upload, download and exchange digital files directly over the internet.
+The process typically involves specialized software or online platforms that allows users to connect to networks of other participants and transfer files such as music, videos, software applications, e-books and documents.

+File sharing is frequently discussed in relation to copyright law, as the unauthorized downloading or distribution of copyrighted material may constitute copyright infringement and has often led to numerous legal actions.
+Common forms of online copyright infringement associated with file-sharing networks include: uploading copyrighted music and video files for public download, downloading unauthorized copies of protected content, participating in file-sharing networks that distribute copyrighted works without permission, and reproducing copyrighted materials without authorization.

-File sharing is the practice of distributing or providing access to digital media, such as computer programs, multimedia (audios, photos and/or videos), program files, documents or electronic books/magazines.
-It involves various legal aspects as it is often used to exchange data that is copyrighted or licensed.
+File sharing has spawned a large number of legal cases, as it is often used to exchange data that is copyrighted or licensed.
+Jurisdictions differ on the legality of non-commercial file sharing, as well as the responsibility of file hosting services and internet service providers.

 File hosting and sharing

 File hosting services may be used as a means to distribute or share files without consent of the copyright holder.
 In such cases one individual uploads a file to a file hosting service, which others may download.
 Legal history is documented in case law.

 For example, in the case of Swiss-German file hosting service RapidShare, in 2010 the US government's congressional international anti-infringement caucus declared the site a "notorious illegal site", claiming that the site was "overwhelmingly used for the global exchange of illegal movies, music and other copyrighted works".
 But in the legal case Atari Europe S.A.S.U. v.
 Rapidshare AG in Germany (Legal case: OLG Düsseldorf, Judgement of 22 March 2010, Az I-20 U 166/09 dated 22 March 2010) the Düsseldorf higher regional court examined claims related to alleged infringing activity and reached the conclusion on appeal that "most people utilize RapidShare for legal use cases" and that to assume otherwise was equivalent to inviting "a general suspicion against shared hosting services and their users which is not justified".
 The court also observed that the site removes copyrighted material when asked, does not provide search facilities for illegal material, noted previous cases siding with RapidShare, and after analysis the court concluded that the plaintiff's proposals for more strictly preventing sharing of copyrighted material - submitted as examples of anti-file sharing measures RapidShare might have adopted - were found to be "unreasonable or pointless".

 In January 2012 the United States Department of Justice seized and shut down the file hosting site Megaupload.com and commenced criminal cases against its owners and others.
 Their indictment concluded that Megaupload differed from other online file storage businesses, suggesting a number of design features of its operating model as being evidence showing a criminal intent and venture.